Dev-P21/Document-Text-Summrization/README.md

-# Document & Text Summarization Usin txtai
+# Document & Text Summarization Using txtai